Classics

 A doctorate in classics requires a reading knowledge of German and French (or Italian) as well as advanced proficiency in both Latin and ancient Greek.
 Students who do not reach the advanced level in Latin and Greek before they graduate from St. Olaf have the option of applying to a post-baccalaureate program that will help prepare them for further graduate study.

-Recent St. Olaf graduates have been accepted into post-baccaulaureate, M.A., and Ph.D. programs in classics at Indiana University, Penn State, the University of Arizona, UCLA, the University of Colorado, the University of Florida, the University of Georgia, the University of Illinois, the University of Massachusetts-Amherst, the University of Minnesota, the University of Missouri, the University of North Carolina at Chapel Hill, the University of Texas, the University of Virginia, the University of Wisconsin-Madison, Washington University in St. Louis, and William & Mary.
+Recent St. Olaf graduates have been accepted into post-baccaulaureate, M.A., and Ph.D. programs in classics at Bryn Mawr College, Indiana University, Penn State, the University of Arizona, UCLA, the University of Colorado, the University of Florida, the University of Georgia, the University of Illinois, the University of Massachusetts-Amherst, the University of Minnesota, the University of Missouri, the University of North Carolina at Chapel Hill, the University of Oxford, the University of Texas, the University of Virginia, the University of Washington, the University of Wisconsin-Madison, Washington University in St. Louis, and William & Mary.
 Others have been accepted into graduate programs in classical archeology at Cornell University, the University of British Columbia, the University of Bristol, and the University of Vienna, and into medieval studies programs at the University of Limerick, the University of Minnesota, the University of Oslo, the University of Southampton, and the University of Toronto.